Robust and efficient primal-dual Newton-Krylov solvers for viscous-plastic sea-ice models: Conclusion

 \section{Conclusion}

-We have shown that a novel linearization of the momentum equation arising in the commonly used VP sea-ice models results in faster and more robust Newton convergence, with iteration numbers that only increase moderately upon mesh refinement (see the table in \Cref{fig:cond} and \Cref{table:meaniter}).
-The approach is motivated by the observation that the implicit time step of the momentum equation can also be written as energy minimization problem.
-This suggested the alternative Newton linearizations presented here, which is similar to techniques used in primal-dual optimization algorithm.
+We have shown that a novel linearization of the momentum equation arising in the commonly used VP sea-ice model results in faster and more robust Newton convergence, with iteration numbers that only increase moderately upon mesh refinement (see the table in \Cref{fig:cond} and \Cref{table:meaniter}).
+The approach is motivated by the observation that the implicit time step of the momentum equation can also be written as an energy minimization problem.
+This suggested the alternative Newton linearization presented here, which is similar to techniques used in primal-dual optimization algorithms.
+We hope that these ideas will eventually be adopted in the sea-ice community as they substantially reduce the computational cost for implicitly time-stepped VP models and thus enable finer mesh resolutions and better resolved models.
+More generally, the approach to lift nonlinear equations to a higher dimensional space before Newton linearization could be useful for other challenging systems as well.

 Note that our derivation of the alternative Newton step assumes an elliptic yield curve, i.e., the most common yield criterion for viscous-plastic sea-ice models.
-Other yield curves are available (e.g., \cite{Ringeisen21, Zhang21}) and it remains to be seen if our approach generalizes to the different constitutive relationships.
+Other yield curves are possible and scientifically relevant (e.g., \cite{Ringeisen21, Zhang21}) and it remains to be seen if our approach generalizes to these different constitutive relationships.

 We additionally study iterative parallel solvers for the large and ill-conditioned (but positive definite) systems arising upon Newton linearizations.
 We propose and study AMG as preconditioner for a Krylov method to solve these systems.
 Computational efficiency is a strong constraint for sea-ice models in the climate modeling context.
-Any new method will need to demonstrate that they can meet this requirement so that accurate sea ice dynamics solutions become available at reasonable cost.
+Any new method will need to demonstrate that it can meet this requirement so that accurate sea ice dynamics solutions become available at reasonable cost.
 The computational cost of the primal-dual Newton-Krylov solver with AMG preconditioning increases only moderately with grid refinement.
-Further, AMG does not require a mesh hierarchy and efficient parallel open-source AMG libraries are available, so that this combination of methods may be a good candidate for solving the momentum equations of sea-ice models in particular, and for climate simulations in general.
+Further, AMG does not require a mesh hierarchy and efficient parallel open-source AMG libraries are available, so that this combination of methods may be a good candidate for solving the momentum equation of sea-ice models in particular, and for climate simulations in general.